The Rules of the Bullingdon Club are simple. You must be:

 Incidentally, the Rules of the Bullingdon Club are my own invention except for the last one.
 Bullers do have to be well-tailored, which makes you wonder how Johnson was allowed in.

-For some reason my book Sex, Surrealism, Dali and Me is free on Amazon Prime UK; a few dollars US.
+Staying on a surreal theme, for some reason my book Sex, Surrealism, Dali and Me is free on Amazon Prime UK, US, Spain etc.